Simon Jupp

-Simon James Jupp (born 8 September 1985) is a British Conservative Party politician who was elected as Member of Parliament (MP) for East Devon at the 2019 general election.
+Simon James Jupp (born 8 September 1985) is a British Conservative Party politician who was Member of Parliament (MP) for East Devon from the 2019 general election until the constituency was abolished in 2024.

 Early life and career

-Jupp was born in Plymouth at Freedom Fields Hospital in 1985.
+Simon Jupp was born on 8 September 1985 in Plymouth.
 As a teenager, he volunteered at a local radio station on weekends.

 After college, he worked as a presenter for commercial radio stations in Devon, later becoming a journalist and manager for the BBC and ITV, before entering politics.

 Political career

 Jupp joined the Conservative Campaign Headquarters press office as the Head of Broadcast in 2017.
 He was appointed as Special Advisor to Tim Bowles, the Mayor of the West of England in 2018.
 In 2019, he joined the Foreign and Commonwealth Office as a Special Advisor to the First Secretary of State and Foreign Secretary Dominic Raab.

-Jupp was selected to replace Sir Hugo Swire as the Conservative candidate for East Devon in November 2019 and won the seat with 50.8% of the vote and a majority of 6,708.
+At the 2019 general election, Jupp was elected to Parliament as MP for East Devon with 50.8% of the vote and a majority of 6,708 over independent candidate Claire Wright.

 Jupp was elected by MPs to be a member of the Transport Select Committee in February 2020 and the Digital, Culture, Media and Sport Committee in September 2021.
+He previously served as a Parliamentary Private Secretary in the Department for Transport and Department for Levelling Up, Housing and Communities.

+In November 2023, Jupp voted against a motion that would have called for an immediate ceasefire in the Gaza–Israel conflict.

+Due to boundary changes and the abolition of East Devon at the 2024 general election, Jupp announced in early 2023 that he would be standing as a candidate in the new Honiton and Sidmouth constituency at the next general election.
+Honiton and Sidmouth also includes territory from Tiverton and Honiton.